ereiskind/nolcat/docs/source/roadmap.rst

   * Move class `nolcat.ConvertJSONDictsToDataframe` into "nolcat/nolcat/nolcat_glue_job.py"
   * Update function call chain diagram to reflect above changes
-  * Move length constants out of class, then update reference to them in "nolcat/nolcat/models.py"
   * Move test functions corresponding to the class, along with all necessary fixtures, to "test_nolcat_glue_job.py"
   * Update function call chain diagram to reflect above changes
   * For all tests, get call chains and adjust conftest calls